zanedr/front-end-submissions-public/1703/mod-3/personal-project/cole-worsley/template.md

 [GitHub](https://github.com/coleworsley/Work-Up)

 #### Order Of Attack
+* Build out boilerplate code.
+Perhaps set up express to start and begin by making a couple of fetch calls.
 * Start by making fetch calls to the API and building out main workout page
 * Display individual exercises detail page
 * learn express and build out backend to hold workout history and likes and dislikes logic.